A branching particle system as a model of semipushed fronts: The case : the fully pushed regime

-Therefore, we will require a finer estimate of the second moment of $Z'$ (not only an upper bound) to establish a result similar to Proposition \ref{prop7} with $\alpha=2$.
-Again, the second moments can be estimated thanks to the Green function, using analogous techniques.
+and from Lemma \ref{th:r} that since $\mu<3\beta$.
+Essentially, this means that for $N$ large enough, no particle reaches the boundary $L$ on the time scale $N$.
+On the other hand, the analysis of the additive martingale conducted in Section \ref{sec:W} would provide a similar convergence result.
+Equation \eqref{def:W} would hold for some random variable $W$ satisfying

-The computations from Sections \ref{sec:smallts} and \ref{sec:cvcsbp} would then be quite similar to prove the convergence of the process $(Z_{e^{(\mu-\beta)L}t},t\geqslant 0)$ to a $2$-stable CSBP.
+As a consequence, a finer estimate of the second moment of $Z'$ is required to prove Proposition \ref{prop7} for $\alpha=2$.
+The arguments developed in Sections \ref{sec:smallts} and \ref{sec:cvcsbp} would then be similar.

-From a biological standpoint, we see that for $N$ large enough, the particles in the system do not reach the additional barrier $L$ so that the invasion is no longer driven by the particles far to the right of the front ($i.e.$ that hit $L$) but by the ones living in the bulk ($i.e.$ that stay far from $L$).
+From a biological standpoint, the fact that the particles do not exit $(0,L)$ indicates that the invasion is driven by the particles living in the bulk (i.e. that stay far from $L$).